Select Page

 – Andrew Ramon – Executive Director, Board Of Trustees, Lambda Zeta Chapter of Chi Phi Alumni Association

 Texas High School Coaches Association “Coach Munoz has volunteered at our annual THSCA Coaching School and Convention several summers in a row.
 He has always been willing to sacrifice his time when asked and has been a wonderful asset to our convention staff.
 He also served a three year term on the THSCA Soccer Advisory Committee.
 These advisory committees serve as a vital source of communication between the soccer coaches, the THSCA and the UIL.
-Coach Munoz’s commitment to the THSCA shows a true passion for the coaching profession and for serving his peers.” – DW Rutledge, Executive Director, Texas High School Coaches Association
+Coach Munoz’s commitment to the THSCA shows a true passion for the coaching profession and for serving his peers.” – DW Rutledge, Former Executive Director, Texas High School Coaches Association

 AFCA – “I have known and worked with Coach Munoz for more than 10 years.
 Coach Munoz has always done an outstanding job.
 He is very competitive and has an internal drive to work hard to be the best that he can be and help his student/athletes do the same.
 He has always been loyal, responsible and committed to our profession and our program.
 In carrying out his duties, he always takes pride in doing the best for the program and our student/athletes.
 Coach Munoz is a team player who works well with the school community including all our teachers, faculty, staff, and parents.
 The student/athletes respond positively to his leadership because they know he cares for them and is sincere in all that he does.
 Most importantly, Beto is a man of integrity.
 His belief in God and in the goodness of people is evident in the way he lives his life.
-His character is his greatest strength.” – Brad Molder, Assistant Head Coach and Offensive Coordinator
+His character is his greatest strength.” – Brad Molder, Head Football Coach